lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 Version
 -------
-Lubuntu ships with version 0.9.0 of featherpad.
+Lubuntu ships with version 0.9.0 of Featherpad.

 How to Launch
 -------------
-In the menu go to :menuselection:`Acessories --> featherpad` or run
+In the menu go to :menuselection:`Acessories --> Featherpad` or run
 .. code::

    featherpad